 Pulmonary valve stenosis

-Pulmonary valve stenosis signs and symptoms vary, depending on the extent of the obstruction.
-People with mild pulmonary stenosis usually don't have symptoms.
-Those with more significant stenosis often may first notice symptoms while exercising.
+Pulmonary valve stenosis signs and symptoms vary, depending on how much blood flow is blocked.
+Some people with mild pulmonary stenosis don't have symptoms.
+Those with more-severe pulmonary stenosis may first notice symptoms while exercising.

 Pulmonary valve stenosis signs and symptoms may include: